June 17, 2020

-Megan Leuchars is a Senior Instructor of Mindfulness Based Stress Reduction (MBSR), a Certified Instructor of Mindful Self-Compassion (MSC) and Director of Outreach at UC San Diego Center for Mindfulness.
-Megan has developed and delivered various unique customized Mindfulness programs for Fortune 500 companies, education, health care, and academic settings.
-In addition to teaching, she is one of the founders and instructors of the UCSD Center’s WorkLife Integration Program and the MBSR Teacher Training Practicum.
-Megan has also co-founded the San Diego Center For Well Being, where she instructs various Mindfulness courses and workshops.
-In all her ventures, Megan’s passion and mission are the same: to empower individuals with an understanding of the important role they play in shaping the lives they want.
-Megan believes through compassionate awareness individuals are able to utilize the best resource they have: themselves.
+Megan Prager is a Certified Mindfulness Based Stress Reduction Instructor (MBSR), a Certified Mindful Self-Compassion Instructor (MSC), a Certified Compassion Cultivation Instructor (CCT), and Compassion Programs Director at UC San Diego Center for Mindfulness.
+Megan is also an Adjunct Faculty member at San Diego State University.
+In addition to teaching Mindfulness-based programs, Megan specializes in developing and delivering mindfulness trainings for Fortune 500 companies as well as for educational, healthcare, and academic settings.
+Megan is one of the founders of the UCSD Center’s Work-Life Integration Program and a teacher trainer and mentor for the UCSD Professional Training Institute.
+She is currently collaborating with Universities to establish and instruct Mindfulness and Compassion courses at the collegiate level.
+In all her ventures, Megan’s passion and mission are the same: to empower individuals with an understanding of the important role they play in shaping their lives and well being.
+Megan believes through compassionate awareness individuals are able to utilize one of the best resource they have: themselves.

 Michelle Becker's background in business, as a retired CPA; her experience teaching mindfulness and compassion, and her work as a psychotherapist specializing in relationships come together when she teaches about cultivating a culture of compassion in business.
-Michelle is Director of Compassion Programs at the UC San Diego Center for Mindfulness, a co-founder of the Mindful Self-Compassion Teacher Training, and a certified Compassion Cultivation Teacher through Stanford.
+Michelle is a co-founder of the Mindful Self-Compassion Teacher Training, and a certified Compassion Cultivation Teacher through Stanford.
 Michelle teaches internationally on the topic of compassion and self-compassion, including the value of bringing these practices into our work lives.